 1/2 stick cinnamon

 Sweetener – as you like, we go sugar free is poss.

 We find that after a night in the fridge, the flavours are even more full power.
 You may like to add your sweetener now, but we prefer to do it when we drink it, depending how our sweet tooth is feeling.

 Strain into a jug and pour into a clean glass bottle or a kilner jar.
 Something sealable and preferably glass.
 Because it is lacking in loads of sugar, this won’t last for as long as other cordials.
-Keep in the fridge and use between 3-5 days.
+Keep in the fridge within 3 days.
 Trust me, it won’t hang around that long!

 Add to cup of hot water (just off boiling) to make a lovely steeper or serve over ice with a slice of lemon and sparkling water, making an awesome ginger ale.
 Either of these can be made boozy with a glug of dark rum (a Dark and Stormy) or gin for example (as if you need guidance!)

 Sweeten as you like, with what you like.
 We use brown rice syrup or sometimes stevia if we are being supremely healthy.
 Liquid sweeteners work best as they dissolve quickly and easily.

 Hot off the hob – try it warm or cold with great apple juice.
 YUMMMAH!

 All the spices in this cordial are AMAZING for the body!
 They are natural medicines for all sorts of ailments.
 We will focus on star anise.
 Boil star anise in some water and sip it gently, it will soothe stomach pain and cold/ coughs.
 Add cinnamon, coriander seeds and fennel seeds to the pan and you will be cured in double quick time.

 Anise has a delicate liqourice flavour and the seeds of the star are simply anise seeds.
 Surprisingly!
 The seeds and the husk can be used in cooking, baking etc. The main source of anti-oxidant glory is the volatile (in a good way) oil named anethole, but anise does boast a potent cocktail of other anti-oxidant oils.